|University Location||Adelaide, South Australia|

 Graduates who wish to teach at the primary school level can undertake a Master of Teaching (Primary R-7).
 The course provides you with the background necessary to apply for registration as a Primary R-7 teacher and it includes education studies, curriculum studies and professional experience.
 A languages strand is available if you wish to teach languages and have the necessary prerequisites in your undergraduate degree.

 The study program includes an introduction to teaching and research in the education profession, researching learners and learning, and teachers as researchers as well as relationships for learning and teaching.

 The study program includes an introduction to teaching and research in the education profession, researching learners and learning, and relationships for learning and teaching.

 Curriculum topics will deal with understanding and developing curriculum in context in the middle years of school as well as senior years specialisations, and assessment in education.

 Primary – Applicants must hold a bachelor’s degree or equivalent from an approved tertiary institution.
 In addition, admission is by quota, based on academic merit and a pass average or greater is required.

-Secondary – Applicants must hold an approved undergraduate bachelor’s degree or equivalent qualification with topics that enable them to teach to Year 12 in at least one subject specialisation and to Year 10 in a second subject specialisation offered by the College of Education, Psychology and Social Work.
+Secondary – Applicants must hold an approved undergraduate bachelor’s degree or equivalent qualification with topics that enable them to teach to Year 12 in at least one subject specialization and to Year 10 in a second subject specialization offered by the College of Education, Psychology and Social Work.